digitalstuart/reflections-jewellery/README.md

 ### User Stories

 * As the business owner, I want to be able to advertise my products, provide information about them and tell prospective customers about my design background.
 I want people to be able to easily contact me so that I can receive orders in a professional manner.
-* As a prospective customer, I want to be able to see example images of the product, find out more information about them and make an order enquiry.
+* As a prospective customer, I want to be able to see example images of the products, find out more information about them and make an order enquiry.
 * As an organiser of markets/fairs/shows, I want to be able to find local artisans who could exhibit at my events.
 I need to be able to see that they have a professional approach and provide quality products.

 I used Balsamiq to create some basic wireframes for the project, they further illustrate the layout and content ideas which I outlined above.